Sturdy-Statistics/DeepDiveExtension/privacy_policy_template.md

 ## Data Storage and Sharing
 - **Local Processing**: All data processing happens locally in your browser
 - **No Storage**: We do not store, save, or retain any of your data
-- **Third-Party Sharing**: When you click our buttons, your search query or current URL is sent to sturdystatistics.com for analysis (subject to their privacy policy)
+- **Third-Party Sharing**: When you click our buttons, your search query or current URL is sent to platform.sturdystatistics.com to kick off a deep dive analysis (subject to their privacy policy).
+Your data is not tied to you or saved beyond generating the deep dive.

 ## Data Security
 - Data is processed temporarily and only when you're on supported websites